This product does not ship to the EU

 Sow dried berry in seeding compost place in warm location.
 Seed takes 1 - 2 weeks to germinate.
 Plant out when seedlings are large enough to handle.
 Offer plenty of space to each plant and give distance between madder and other plants as Madder is known to be invasive.

 Prefers loamy, well fertilized soil.
 Requires consistent watering.
-Plants benefit from feeding.
+Plants benefit from acidic soil and feeding.

 Thin or relocate plants after first year to ensure easy harvest of roots.
 Provide 1 square meter per plant / 3 square feet, in the second year.

 Madder dyes both protein and cellulose fibers well.
 Depending on your choice of mordant, fabric / fiber and WOF.
-The color achieved shift between vibrant deep reds to deep oranges and sultry peach.
+The color achieved shifts between vibrant deep reds to deep oranges and sultry peach pink.

 Seeds per packet 33

-Grown & harvested in the Bailiwick of Guernsey, Channel Islands, UK.
+Grown & Harvest in the Bailiwick of Guernsey, GB.